-Applicants are required to submit results of the SAT Reasoning Test and any two SAT Subject Tests.
-PLME candidates are advised to include a science test as one of the two required SAT Subject Tests.
-Alternatively, an applicant may submit results of the ACT which takes the place of both the SAT Reasoning Test and the SAT Subject Tests.
+Applicants are required to submit results of either (1) the SAT Reasoning Test and any two SAT Subject Tests (PLME candidates are advised to include a science test as one of the two required SAT Subject Tests), or (2) the results of the ACT which takes the place of both the SAT Reasoning Test and the SAT Subject Tests.
 If choosing the ACT, you must take it with the Writing Test option.

 Applicants are assessed without regard to sex, race, religion, national origin, or handicap.
 Junior year high school applicants are not excluded by any rule; however, such admissions are exceptional.